mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 =======================

 * The workload running on the Ironic deployment is resiliant to individual machine failures.
 Specifically in this case we are assuming Hadoop, but I am sure there are other workloads for which this holds true as well.
+* The only users of the control plane API endpoints are the continuous deployment system and Ephyra.
+Specifically, user traffic is being sent to the applications being run on the managed infrastructure (i.e. Hadoop) and are not OpenStack users themselves.
+It is possible that the Continuous Deployment system will need to know which control plane is currently the "blessed" one, but it is unresolved if that belongs in the Continuous Delivery system or Ephyra.
+* The Glance image UUIDs for both control planes are synchronized.
+This is currently supported by the image upload tool specifying the image UUID when uploading the image via the Glance API in each control plane.
-* Only one deployment is being run at a time -- for example, if the control plane is being deployed, then no applications running above the control plane are being deployed at that time.
-This is required so that the application health checking doesn't return false negatives and cause an unneeded deployment rollback.
+* Only one forklift is being run at a time -- specifically if a forklift is currently under way, then no applications running on the infrastructure being forklifted are being re-deployed at the same time.
+This is required so that the application health checking doesn't return false negatives and cause an unneeded forklift rollback.
 This assumption will be removed later.
 * Ephyra does not deploy the software running on the control plane (i.e. OpenStack itself).
 There are plenty of OpenStack installers already, and the user should select whichever one of those they are most comfortable with.
+* What is meant by the "pause" operation is ambigious.
+Does it mean we don't start any new forklifts but allow machines which are currently being moved to finish their forlift?
+Or does it mean we stop outstanding forklift operations without any more atoms being executed?
+For now, we will simply stop new forklifts but let currently in flight forklifts to complete.
+This will probably need to be improved in the future.

 Design goals
 ============